-As noted above, violation of various Medicare statutory provisions can result in exclusion of providers from participation in the Medicare program.
-One basis for such exclusion is an individual or entity's submission of bills or requests for payment for items or services that are "substantially in excess of that individual or entity's usual charges."
-In September 2003, the OIG issued a notice of proposed rulemaking to amend the federal regulations regarding exclusion from the Medicare program on this basis, and in this notice OIG proposes to define, for the first time, the terms "substantially in excess" and "usual charges", and clarifies the meaning of "good cause" as an exception to the exclusion authority.
-This notice, which solicited comments, is only a proposal, but if the exclusion regulations were to be amended as proposed, it could have an adverse effect on the Company.
-However, at this time it is impossible to predict whether and when this proposed change in regulations might be finalized, and how any such final regulations might differ from the notice of proposed rulemaking.
+Violations of other fraud and abuse laws also can result in exclusion from participation in federal health care programs, including Medicare and Medicaid.
+One basis for such exclusion is an individual or entity's submission of claims to Medicare or Medicaid for items or services that are substantially in excess of that individual or entity's usual charges.
+In September 2003, the OIG issued a notice of proposed rulemaking to amend the pertinent federal regulations.
+In this notice OIG proposed to define, for the first time, the terms "substantially in excess" and "usual charges," and to clarify the meaning of "good cause" as an exception to this exclusion authority.
+Under the proposed regulation, the Government would determine a provider's "usual charges" by looking at the provider's charges to all customers (with a few limited exceptions).
+This could result in the Company (and other laboratory companies) needing to increase charges to managed care plans and other customers so that its charges to Medicare are not "substantially in excess" of its "usual charges."
+This notice, which solicited comments, is only a proposal, but if the regulation were to be amended as proposed, it could have an adverse effect on the Company.
+At this time it is impossible to predict whether this proposed change in regulations might be finalized and how any such final regulations might differ from the notice of proposed rulemaking.

-Under another federal provision, known as the "Stark" law or "self-referral" prohibition, physicians who have an investment or compensation relationship with a clinical laboratory may not, unless a statutory exception applies, refer Medicare or Medicaid patients for testing to the laboratory, regardless of the intent of the parties.
+Under another federal statute, known as the "Stark" law or "self-referral" prohibition, physicians who have an investment or compensation relationship with a clinical laboratory may not, unless a statutory exception applies, refer Medicare or Medicaid patients for testing to the laboratory, regardless of the intent of the parties, unless an exception applies.
 Similarly, laboratories may not bill Medicare or Medicaid or any other party for services furnished pursuant to a prohibited referral.
-There are federal Stark law exceptions for fair market value compensation to a physician for reasonable and necessary services, and for discounts to physicians purchasing laboratory services.
-There is also an exception for physician investment in a laboratory company so long as the company's stock is traded on a public exchange, the company has stockholder equity exceeding \$75.0 million, and the physician's shares may be purchased on terms generally available to the public.
-State self-referral laws exist as well, which apply to all patient referrals, not just Medicare and Medicaid.
+There are several Stark law exceptions that are relevant to arrangements involving clinical laboratories, including: 1) fair market value compensation for the provision of items or services; 2) payments by physicians to a laboratory for clinical laboratory services; 3) an exception for certain ancillary services (including laboratory services) provided within the referring physician's own office, if various criteria are met; 4) physician investment in a company so long as the company's stock is traded on a public exchange and the company has stockholder equity exceeding \$75.0 million; and 5) certain space and equipment rental arrangements that are set at a fair market value rate and meet other requirements.
+All of the requirements of a Stark Law exception must be met in order to take advantage of the exception.
+Many states have their own self-referral laws as well, which in some cases apply to all patient referrals, not just Medicare and Medicaid.